 If someone working on the product wants to know where the team is in the development cycle, they can refer to the roadmap for that information.
 Likewise, someone who isn’t on the team can refer to the roadmap and see where the team is, what kind of progress they’re making, or when they can expect a particular part of the product to be complete.

 With the roadmap in place, it’s now up to the product manager to prioritize tasks.
-There are multiple methods to determine which tasks take priority (RICE, story mapping, or the MoSCoW method, to name a few), but they all have one thing in common.
+There are multiple methods to determine which tasks take priority (agile product management, RICE, story mapping, or the MoSCoW method, to name a few), but they all have one thing in common.

 Just like you can’t act on every idea at once, you can’t attend to every task at once.
 An integral part of product management is figuring out which tasks are critical to the project and tackling them first.
 This helps the team work efficiently and effectively without wasting time or resources.